 List of homeopathic remedies

-Today around 3000 different remedies are used in homeopathy.
-They are primarily popular in European and Asian regions.
-Choosing the correct remedy can be challengeable.
-It is a time consuming consultation process.
-First a complete history including cause, predisposing factors is taken.
-Then a suitable remedy is recommended according to homeopathic principles.
+Today, about 3000 different remedies are used in homeopathy.
+They are most popular in European and Asian regions.
+Choosing the right remedy can be challenging.
+It is a time-consuming consultation process.
+First, a complete history is taken, including cause, predisposing factors.
+Then an appropriate remedy is recommended according to homeopathic principles.

 - Aconite (Aconitum) – For burning, tingling sensations in hands and feet